LaunchCodeEducation/lchs/src/chapters/html/semantic-html.rst

 For example, developers can make a paragraph larger than a heading if they want to.
 By looking at the HTML, however, we can still identify what is the paragraph and what is the heading.
-The ``<p>`` and ``<h_>`` tags tell us this.
+The ``<p>`` and ``<h_>`` tags give us that information.
 This is the strength of semantic HTML.
 The tag names express meaning.

-Another benefit to semantic HTML is that beginning programmers find it easier to visualize the results when they can put a specific name to a section of their code.
+Another benefit to semantic HTML is that programmers find it easier to visualize the results when they can put a specific name to a section of their code.

+Screen Readers and Search Engines
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A well designed web page organizes content in a clean and attractive way.
+For these pages, finding the navigation bar or identifying the main content of the page is easy.
+However, screen readers for visually impaired users verbally describe the content on a page.
+These devices cannot pick up on visual clues to identify what is the most important information.

+The ``div`` and ``span`` elements organize content on the page, but they do not provide any information about the content itself.
+If we use separate ``div`` elements to build a navigation bar and organize a set of blog posts, a screen reader assigns equal importance to each element.
+If the nav bar is at the top of the page, the device will read the buttons and menu items first before moving to the posts.
+This is distracting and can provide a negative user experience.

+With semantic HTML tags, a screen reader can more easily identify the content on the page that should be read or emphasized.
+For example, content inside a ``header`` element can be assigned less importance than content inside an ``article``.

+Search engines also benefit from semantic HTML.
+If we can communicate which part of our page holds the most important content, we give the software a better chance to find our website and show users an accurate description.

+For example, assume we create a website and every page contains the title "My Great Site".
+When a user searches for *My Great Site*, they could easily get a hit for every one of our pages.
+Carefully using semantic HTML tags helps the search engine find and steer users toward our home page instead of pointing them to every example of the title.

 A ``<div>`` by Another Name
 ---------------------------